 Abortion is illegal in Arizona in all cases except when the mother's life is in danger.
 However, the state currently has two competing anti-abortion laws, making the details difficult to discern.

 Before Roe v.
 Wade, Arizona had banned abortion in every case except when necessary to save the life of the mother.
 That "zombie" law was never removed from the state's legal code.
-However, a new abortion law that banned the procedure after 15 weeks was on track to go into effect in fall 2022.
+However, a new abortion law that banned the procedure after 15 weeks was on track to go into effect in the fall of 2022.
 It will likely be up to the courts to determine which ban will take precedence.

 In 2021, Arkansas lawmakers passed a trigger law that would immediately ban all abortions in the state, with the exception of cases in which the mother's life is in danger.
 This law went into effect upon the confirmation by state officials that Roe vs Wade had been overturned in 2022.
-Doctors who perform abortions in Arkansas will now face up to 10 years in prison and fines up to $100,000.
+Doctors who perform abortions in Arkansas will now face up to 10 years in prison and fines of up to $100,000.

-The Arkansas law does not include exceptions for cases of rape and incest, Governor Asa Hutchinson (R) has indicated the state may consider adding those exeptions in the future.
+The Arkansas law does not include exceptions for cases of rape and incest, Governor Asa Hutchinson (R) has indicated the state may consider adding those exceptions in the future.
 Exceptions for rape, incest, and medical emergencies were present in the state's previous abortion law, which banned abortions after the 18th week of pregnancy.

 California abortion laws are less restrictive than most of the other states.
 Abortion in California is legal.
-Nurse-midwives and other non-physician medical professions are permitted to perform the procedure as long as they have proper training.
+Nurse-midwives and other non-physician medical professionals are permitted to perform the procedure as long as they have proper training.
 Public state universities are required to provide students with the abortion pill, Mifepristone, at no cost.

 Abortion in Colorado is legal.
 There are no laws restricting access to the procedure and no laws protecting a woman's right to it.
 Both parents (with exceptions) or the legal guardian(s) of a woman under 18 must be given notice before an abortion.
-A 2008 attempt to amend the state's constitution and grant personhood to a fetus from the moment of inception (which would effectively outlaw abortion) garnered a "no" vote from 73.2% of voters.
+A 2008 attempt to amend the state's constitution and grant personhood to a fetus from the moment of conception (which would effectively outlaw abortion) garnered a "no" vote from 73.2% of voters.

 Although Connecticut passed the first abortion restrictions in the United States in 1821, the state's current laws ensure that abortion is legal up to the point at which the baby would be viable outside of the womb (at roughly 24-28 weeks).
 Connecticut's law further states that abortion is a decision that belongs solely to the pregnant woman.
 Abortions must be performed by a licensed physician.